webix-hub/docs/data/mobile_calendar/sizing.md

 Sizing Elements
 ==================

-You can easily configure the sizes of the scheduler's elements.
+You can easily configure the sizes of Scheduler elements.

 To set the desired option, just write it as it's stated in this documentation. <br>
 Beware!
 Configuration options should go before the code line with scheduler initialization.